Identitry/home-ops/docs/specification.md

 - Cert-Manager cluster-issuer for Cloudflare ✅
 - Cert-Manager wildcard certificate for myk8s.se ✅
 - External Secrets Operator against Infisical SAAS. ✅
+- Intel Device Plugin Operator ✅
+- Cozy NFS Driver (CSI NFS Driver for Kubernetes) - For being able to connect to storage on truenas-stor. ✅
+- Media NFS PVs (Read Write/Read Only) ✅

 ### Apps

 #### Storage/Networking

-- Cozy NFS Driver - For being able to connect to storage on truenas-stor. ✅
-- Media NFS PVs (Read Write/Read Only) ✅
 - Minio (on truenas-stor when it has been updated) For backups.

 #### Web Publishing